msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ```
 struct Parameters{T} <: ParameterConfigurations
-	θ::Matrix{T}
+	θ::Matrix{T}   # true parameters
 	L              # Cholesky factors
 	g              # spatial graphs
 	S              # spatial locations
 end
 ```

-Again, we define two constructors, which will be convenient for sampling an arbitrary number of parameters from the prior during training and assessment, and for performing parametric bootstrap sampling:
+Again, we define two constructors, which will be convenient for sampling parameters from the prior during training and assessment, and for performing parametric bootstrap sampling when making inferences from observed data:

 ```
 function sample(K::Integer)

 	# Sample parameters from the prior
-	θ = rand(Uniform(0.05, 0.5), 1, K)

-	# Sample parameters from the prior distribution
 	θ = rand(Uniform(0.05, 0.5), 1, K)

 	# Simulate spatial configurations over the unit square